inventree/inventree-docs/docs/faq.md

 !!! info "Supervisor"

 A better option is to manage the background worker process using a process manager such as supervisor.
-Refer to the [deployment guide](../start/deploy).
+Refer to the [production server guide](../start/production).